|Birth: ||May 9, 1675|

 Anders Örbom I (1675-1740) was the sixth, great-grandfather of Richard Arthur Norton (1958- ).
 He was the third, great-grandfather of John Edward Winblad (1856-1914); and fourth, great-grandfather of Maria Elizabeth Winblad (1895-1987).
 He was the seventh, great-grandfather of Anders Daniel Henric Pemer (1968- ) of Sweden.
 He was the fifth, great-grandfather of Virgil Wayne Rapp (1927- ) of Cannon Falls, Goodhue County, Minnesota.
 He was the sixth, great-grandfather of Wayne Gustav Ohlsson (1945- ) of Iron County, Michigan.

 Researched and written by Richard Arthur Norton (1958- ) for Findagrave starting on January 4, 2004.
 Updated on September 11, 2009 with the Adam Lewenhaupt biography.
 Updated on September 18, 2009 with "Surrender at Perevolochna".
 Updated on September 21, 2013 with the location of Solikamsk.
-Updated on MAy 2, 2014 with information on the baptism book for 1666 to 1692 is no longer extant.
+Updated on May 2, 2014 that the baptism book for 1666 to 1692 is no longer extant.

 Anna Elisabeth von Rohr Örbom (1701 - 1744)*